devicons/devicon/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Bug
-*Short description about the bug that you found.
-Provides images/code if applicable.*
+*Short description of the bug that you found.
+Provide images/code if applicable.*

 ### How to replicate the bug
 *What should we do to find this bug*